ersanchez/instructional-design/baofeng_uv-5r/objectives.md

 * connect the radio to a computer with a USB cable
 * download the stock configuration image from the radio prior to changing anything
+* change the backlight timeout duration
+* enable/disable the beep tone
+* set the timeout timer to 60 seconds
+* set the LED screen background color
+* disable the Roger Beep
 * set the power-on message (PONMGS)
 * enable or disable the ability to transmit on a channel-by-channel basis
 * set the scan mode